MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] Investment Industry Association of Canada (IIAC)
 - [ ] Toronto Stock Exchange (TSX)

-> **Explanation:** CIRO (formerly IIROC) oversees investment dealer and marketplace regulation, focusing on best practices for client-advisor relationships and clear documentation.
+> **Explanation:**( CIRO (formerly IIROC) oversees investment dealer and marketplace regulation, focusing on best practices for client-advisor relationships and clear documentation.)

----

 ### A flexible IPS means:
 - [x] It can be updated if the client’s life or market conditions change significantly